Get Your Case Reviewed by Our Experts

 Frequently Asked Questions About Brain Astrocytoma

-Tumor of astrocytes in the CNS that affects adults and pediatric patients is an astrocytoma.
-Diagnosis involves MRI and biopsy; neuro-oncology specialists guide treatment.
+Astrocytoma is a tumor of astrocytes in the CNS affecting adults and pediatric patients.
+It impacts brain function depending on location (brainstem, spinal).
+Diagnosis involves MRI and biopsy with neuro-oncology specialists guiding treatment.

-Can be benign (low-grade) or malignant (high-grade).
+Astrocytomas can be benign (low-grade) or malignant (high-grade).
 MRI and biopsy determine the tumor type.
-After the diagnosis histological confirmation, treatment includes: surgery, radiotherapy, and chemotherapy, dendritic cell vaccination – depending on the case.
+Treatment often includes surgery, radiotherapy, and chemotherapy, depending on the malignancy.

-Symptoms include: headaches, seizures, blurred vision, neurological deficits, etc. Tumors near the brainstem may affect vital functions, be life threatening.
+Symptoms include headaches, seizures, blurred vision, and neurological deficits.
+Tumors near the brainstem may affect vital functions.
+Diagnosis uses MRI and CT, with neurologists monitoring progression.

 Life expectancy varies: low-grade patients often live 10+ years; high-grade median survival is under 2 years.
-Early diagnosis and multimodal treatment improve prognosis that is why the choice of a specialized healthcare facility matters.
+Early diagnosis and multimodal treatment improve quality of life.

-Diagnosis includes MRI, CT, and biopsy – to assess tumor type and grade.
-Neurologists and neuro-oncology teams carry out a clinical examination first and evaluate symptoms like seizures and blurred vision.
+Diagnosis includes MRI, CT, and biopsy to assess tumor type and grade.
+Neurologists and neuro-oncology teams evaluate symptoms like seizures and blurred vision.

-Low grade astrocytoma can often be cured or controlled long-term by surgery.
-High grade astrocytoma requires aggressive therapy; cure is rare, but treatment improves survival.
+Low-grade astrocytomas can often be cured or controlled long-term by surgery and monitoring.
+High-grade tumors require aggressive therapy; cure is rare, but treatment improves survival.

-Treatment includes craniotomy or other approaches to tumor resection, radiotherapy, chemotherapy, and immunotherapy, including dendritic cell vaccines.
-Tumor boards tailor therapy to patient needs.
+Treatment includes craniotomy, resection, radiotherapy, chemotherapy, and immunotherapy.
+Tumor boards tailor targeted therapy to patient needs to improve prognosis and recovery.

-Glioblastoma is a grade 4 astrocytoma – that is malignant and aggressive.
-Astrocytoma vs glioblastoma means: all glioblastomas are astrocytomas, not all astrocytomas are glioblastomas.
+Glioblastoma is a grade 4 astrocytoma, highly malignant and aggressive.
+While all glioblastomas are astrocytomas, not all astrocytomas are glioblastomas.

-Yes, dendritic cell therapy is used in addition to traditional surgery, radiotherapy, and chemotherapy.
-It aims to improve survival and reduce recurrence.
+Yes, dendritic cell therapy is emerging alongside traditional surgery, radiotherapy, and chemotherapy, aiming to improve survival and reduce recurrence.

-Advanced neuro-oncology care with experts in neurosurgery, radiotherapy, and chemotherapy, plus access to innovative immunotherapy options – these are available in Germany.
+Germany offers advanced neuro-oncology care with experts in neurosurgery, radiotherapy, and chemotherapy, plus access to innovative immunotherapy options.

-Look for multidisciplinary teams (neurologists, neurosurgeons, oncologists, etc).
-Booking Health, the specialized medical tourism provider) helps find top specialists and personalized treatment plans.
+Look for multidisciplinary teams including neurologists, neurosurgeons, and oncologists.
+Medical coordinator Booking Health helps find top specialists and personalized treatment plans.

 Astrocytoma treatment can combine surgery (keyhole or endoscopic), proton or radiation therapy, and innovative methods such as dendritic cell therapy, electrochemotherapy (ECT), and laser interstitial thermal therapy (LITT).
 Typically, the choice depends on tumor grade and location.